 Ginger is a subtropical plant of East Asian origins.
 It is a cousin of turmeric, cardamom, and galangal, which belong to the Zingiberaceae family.
 However, there are two types of ginger: ornamental and edible.
 The ornamental one is grown for its beautiful blooms and foliage, and the edible ginger is grown for its roots (rhizomes).
-To successfully grow ginger in central Texas there are a few easy steps to follow.
+Here are a few easy steps to follow to successfully grow ginger in central Texas.

-When is best time to plant ginger in central Texas?
+When is the best time to plant ginger in central Texas?

 Ginger thrives in warm and humid climates.
-It tends to rot if the soil is constantly wet and dry out if the humidity is too low.
+Conversely, it rots if the soil is constantly wet and dries out if the humidity is too low.
 In central Texas, the best time to plant ginger is Spring.
-Warm temperatures and occasional rain provide a great almost tropical environment for it to grow.
+Warm temperatures and occasional rain provide an excellent, almost tropical environment to grow.

 Where should I grow ginger?